wernerkleinhans/CNC-Foam-Cutter/README.md

 1. Install "Win 10 32bit" on a virtual machine.
 2. Change the Windows display settings as necessary.
-3. Navigate to the GRBL-HotWire-Mega-5X-Application-V5.12 folder in the downloaded zip file.
+3. Navigate to the /GRBL-HotWire-Mega-5X-Application-V5.12 folder/ in the extracted zip file.
 4. Double-click on the setup.exe file to install the application.

 #### Usage
-Once the firmware and software are installed, you can use the HotWire Application to control the Mega 2560 board and operate a hot wire foam cutter.
+Once the firmware and software are installed, you can use the HotWire Application to control the Mega 2560 board, operate the hot wire foam cutter and send g-code.

 #### Credits
 This repository is based on the GRBL firmware and the HotWire Application developed by the community.
 Special thanks to the developers and contributors who made this possible.